vinhchugg/The-Odin-Project/README.md

 ### Google Homepage

-User should be able to:
+The project:
-- Recreate a popular website using html and css
+- Recreate a popular website using html and css to get it to look as similar as popular

 My solution: [Here](https://github.com/vinhchugg/TOP-Google-Homepage)
 <br>